Borrowing power calculator

 Here's how these factors can impact your borrowing capacity.

-The more income you can prove you earn to a lender, the greater your borrowing capacity is likely to be.
+The more income you can prove, the greater your borrowing capacity is likely to be.
+Ultimately, a lender just wants to see that a potential borrower can meet their expected repayments relatively painlessly.

 On the other end of the spectrum are your expenses.
-If your expenses are higher than your income, the lower your borrowing capacity will be as the lender will view you as being unable to manage home loan repayments.
+If your expenses are greater than your income, your borrowing capacity will probably be low (if existent at all) as a lender will likely assume you're unable to manage home loan repayments.

 Can I increase my borrowing power?

-• Increase your income.
 Increasing your income is a great way to boost your borrowing capacity.
-Consider whether you can take on extra shifts at work, get a second job, or consider your ability to get promoted in your current workplace and negotiate for a pay rise.
+It could be worth considering taking on extra shifts at work, getting a second job, or negotiating a pay rise.

 Understanding your borrowing power